Why speak to a professional?

 I begin with the assumption that the way in which each of us experiences and understands the world in which we live is unique to us.

-Through listening, gentle questioning and encouragement, I help people to explore and understand their difficulties in ways that allow them to feel safe.
-In this way, we work alongside each other to develop the potential for alternative ways of understanding, experiencing and interacting with the world that allows a greater sense of choice and freedom.
+Through listening, gentle questioning and encouragement, I help people to explore and understand their difficulties.
+In this way, we work together to develop the potential for alternative ways of understanding, experiencing and interacting with the world that allows a greater sense of choice and freedom.

 An important part of therapy is learning to face problems and difficulties and to tackle them in new ways.
 You will be encouraged to creatively tackle the challenges you face in life and develop ways of meeting them that are both meaningful and fulfilling to you.